EthereumCommonwealth/DexNS/README.md

 Naming Service content can't be blocked, removed or censored in any other way.
 Everyone is allowed to do whatever he/she wants with it, for example connect Names with addresses or store data in the immutable storage.

 # Details
+- `Name` is a key-phrase that will be associated with name data.
+Each `Name` contains:
+    - `owner` the owner of Name.
+    - `addr` associated address.
+    - `value` stringified associated data.
+    - `endblock` the number of block on which ownership of this Name expires.
+    - `signature` sha256 hash of this Name key-phrase.

 - `registerName` function allows you to register a new key-phrase Name and become its owner.
 - `updateName` function allows you to update Name content if you are Name owner.
 - `changeNameOwner` function allows owner to transfer ownership to another address.
 - `hideNameOwner` function allows to hide Name owner.
 If Name owner is hidden `getName(Name)` will return owner as 0x0 and `ownerOf(Name)` will throw an error.
+- `extendNameBindingTime` function allows you to pay Name again and extend owning period by next `owningTime` blocks.
 - `ownerOf` function allows to check who is Name owner. (for example it may be needed to check ownership in contract trading Names)
 - `addressOf` will return address associated with Name.
 - `valueOf` will return stringified data associated with Name.